awslabs/project-lakechain/docs/src/content/docs/flow-control/reducer.md

 #### Chain Ids

 A `chainId` is a unique identifier part of [CloudEvents](/project-lakechain/general/events).
-It identifies a specific execution of a pipeline — sometimes refered to as a *chain*.
+It identifies a specific execution of a pipeline — sometimes referred to as a *chain*.
 This identifier remains stable for the entire lifecycle of a pipeline execution, across all middleware steps.

 To illustrate this, let's picture a simple pipeline where we monitor videos uploaded to an S3 bucket.
 This pipeline creates subtitles for that video and then merges the subtitles back into the video.
 It might look like the following.